Flexcell® Cell Stretching Bioreactors & Cultureware

 Streamlined, Sustainable and Cost-Effective Dynamic Drug Discovery

-Flexcell® Bioreactor Systems create optimal environments that closely mimic the human body, providing valuable insights into cellular metabolism and disease pathways.
+Flexcell® Dynamic Bioreactor Systems create optimal environments that closely mimic the human body, providing valuable insights into cellular metabolism and disease pathways.
 For example, the presence of mechanical forces in tumors has significant implications for physiological response and the effectiveness of therapeutic agents, notably to decrease cell proliferation, cell survival and the efficacy of chemotherapy.
 Data suggests that considering mechanical forces in the development of screening assays could improve antitumor drug discovery efforts.

-Client Testimonials
+Clients Testimonials

 "A Flexcell® Compression Plus system was used to enable longer-term compression of multicellular aggregates (MCAs) in custom-designed hydrogel carriers.
 Results show changes in the expression of genes related to epithelial-mesenchymal transition as well as altered dispersal of compressed MCAs on collagen gels."

-Dr. Klymenko, Department of Biological Sciences, University of Notre Dame, USA
+Department of Biological Sciences, University of Notre Dame, USA

 Get In Touch